dennii/dennii.github.io/about.md

 for, data analysis/science/engineering, analytics engineering, and software development.

 My interests are many and varied, spanning the gamut of mathematics, programming and computer science, and data.
-I hope to share some of these interests on this blog.
+I hope to share some of these interests on this blog and via my [Data Dispatch](/data-dispatch/) channels.

 ## Links